kairos-io/immucore/README.md

 ----

-It starts pretty early in the boot process, just after `systemd-udev-settle.service` and before `dracut-initqueue.service` To see the full bootup process from dracut you can check [here](https://man7.org/linux/man-pages/man7/dracut.bootup.7.html)
+It starts pretty early in the boot process, just after `systemd-udev-settle.service` and before `dracut-initqueue.service`.
+To see the full bootup process from dracut you can check [here](https://man7.org/linux/man-pages/man7/dracut.bootup.7.html).

-Just after starting, Immucore mounts `/proc` if it's not mounted in order to read the `/proc/cmdline` and obtains the different stanzas in order to configure itself.
+Just after starting, Immucore mounts `/proc` if it's not mounted, it does so in order to read the `/proc/cmdline` and obtains the different stanzas in order to configure itself.
 After checking the cmdline, it knows in which path is being booted, either active/passive/recovery or Netboot/LiveCD/Do nothing.

 Based on that it builds a DAG with the steps needed to complete and process through the DAG until its completed.
 It also builds a `State` object which has all the configs needed to mount and configure the system properly.
 Once the DAG has been completed (and with no errors), Immucore its finished, and it's ready for the initramfs init process to do a switch_root and pivot into the final root to boot the system.

 When booting from Netboot/LiveCD/Do nothing (`rd.cos.disable` or `rd.immucore.disable` on the cmdline) the DAG It's pretty simple.
-It proceeds to create a sentinel file under `/run/cos/` with the boot mode (`live_mode`) so cloud configs can identify that they are booting from live media and ends.
+It proceeds to create a sentinel file under `/run/cos/` with the boot mode (`live_mode`), so cloud configs can identify that they are booting from live media and ends.

 When booting from active/passive/recovery the DAG gets a bit more complicated.
-You can see the default DAG for an active/passive/recovery system by running immucore with `--dry-run`
+You can see the default DAG for an active/passive/recovery system by running Immucore with `--dry-run`.

 ```bash
 1.